Zombyyyy/Project-3A/README.md

 # Project-3A-Proposal 1: Bonle
   For this project we are looking at making a game similar to the wordle knock-off "globle game", but instead of the countries on earth its bones in the human body.
-  You will be able to guess different bones and they will light up based on how close they are to the target bone
+This game is 3d and will be made using the game engine Unity.
+The game is singleplayer with different difficulties the user gets to choose from.
+The aim of the game is to guess a random target bone out of a selection of bones(specific to difficulty) by looking at the rest of the bones.
+When you guess a wrong bone, it will light up a color from white to red, with the closest bones being more red and the farthest being more white.

 ## GUI Mockup #1: Title Page
 ![](Bonle.png)